bchao1/Anime-Generation/README.md

 }
 ```
 ## Some notes
-- When training on the first dataset, adding some color transformations to images prior to traning might help.
+- When training on the first dataset, adding some color transformations to images as a preprocessing step traning might help.
 You can achieve this through various `torchvisions.transforms.functional` methods.
 - Train with N(0, 1) but sample from Gaussian of smaller variance when evaluating.
 Just an engineering hack to get better results.